BrightspaceUI/icons/README.md

 ## Usage

-There are many ways to consume icons -- the best technique depends on your application and use case.
+There are many ways to consume icons -- the best technique depends on your application, technology stack and use case.

 ### Polymer Icon Sets